Left untreated, PAD can lead to amputation

 Know your risk

 If you have poorly functioning kidneys, you might have calcium built up inside your arteries,39 which can limit blood flow to your legs and feet.
-As the calcium continues to build up, you might be at risk of developing the worst form of PAD, which is called critical limb ischemia (CLI).5
+As the calcium continues to build up, you might be at risk of developing the worst form of PAD, which is called Also potentially known as CLI, the most severe and deadly form of peripheral artery disease.
+(CLI).5

-Kidney disease also can lead to an increased risk of PAD-related amputation, which can have a significant impact on your quality of life.25 It can also put your life at risk, and kidney disease is a contributing factor to this possible outcome.25
+Kidney disease also can lead to an increased risk of PAD-related To surgically remove all or part of a limb (leg, foot or toe), which can have a significant impact on your quality of life.25 It can also put your life at risk, and kidney disease is a contributing factor to this possible outcome.25

 If you’ve been diagnosed with kidney disease and you are concerned about PAD, talk with your Nephrologist or other health care professional.